john-forrest/aws-get-started-terraform/README.md

 organisations might do things differently.

-Also note that if we start to use workspace, that none of these modules should have separate workspaces - if required, files for the separate workspaces would be added separately to the default.
+Also note that if we start to use workspace, that none of these modules should have separate workspaces - they are all in the category where to support workspaces, in other configs, multiple files of the correct name are added to the single, default environment.